chrispy-dev/node-db3-project/README.md

 (Write the queries inside `./queries.sql`)

 - Display the ProductName and CategoryName for all products in the database.
-Returns 77 records.
+Returns 77 records. select ProductName, CategoryName from Product as P join Category as C on C.Id = P.CategoryId

 - Display the order Id and shipper CompanyName for all orders placed before August 9 2012.
-Returns 429 records.
+Returns 429 records. select id, shipName, orderDate from Orders where orderDate < date('2012-08-09')

 - Display the name and quantity of the products ordered in order with Id 10251.
 Sort by ProductName.
-Returns 3 records.
+Returns 3 records. select P.ProductName, OD.Quantity from OrderDetail as OD join Product as P on OD.ProductId = P.Id where OrderId = 10251 order by P.ProductName

 - Display the OrderID, customer's Company Name and the employee's Last Name for every order.
 All columns should be labeled clearly.
-Returns 16,789 records.
+Returns 16,789 records. select O.Id, C.CompanyName, E.LastName from Orders as O join Customer as C on O.CustomerId = C.Id join Employee as E on O.EmployeeId = E.Id

 ### Database Methods